microtrain/bootcamp/01-DevEnvironment/03-SystemBasics.md

 ## [Visual Studio Code](https://code.visualstudio.com/)

 Visual Studio Code (VSC) is the IDE we will be using to write code.
-Install Atom using the same steps you used to install Chrome.
+Install VSC using the same steps you used to install Chrome.
 Remember to pin VSC to your launcher after the install.
-If you cannot find Atom using Dash try launching it from the commandline by typing ```atom```.

 ## Cleanup
 Check the contents of your Downloads directory by typing [```ls```](http://manpages.ubuntu.com/manpages/zesty/man1/ls.1.html) at the command prompt.
 You should see the two files we just downloaded and installed.